Multi-Element Wingtip System

 • Retrofit feasibility engineering

-TRINITAIR transforms aerodynamic research into deployable aircraft performance enhancement.
+TRINITAIR transforms aerodynamic research into real-world aircraft performance.

-APC technologies enable airlines, manufacturers and engineering partners to unlock measurable aerodynamic performance improvements across existing and future aircraft platforms.
+APC enables airlines, manufacturers and engineering partners to unlock measurable aerodynamic performance — today.